Overview

 Login

-Once Grafana is installed, access Grafana and log in.
+Once Grafana is installed, access Grafana and log in first.

-The default login credentials are username: admin and password: admin.
+The initial login information is username: admin, password: admin.

-Click the Windows-like icon in the left menu, then click Dashboards → Home.
+There is a Windows-like icon in the left menu, click it and then click Dashboards → Home.

 To set up the Data Source, select Add data source.

-Refer to Sakura Knowledge - Creating Monitoring Dashboards with Prometheus and Grafana for configuration details.
+Refer to Sakura Knowledge - Creating a Monitoring Dashboard by Combining Prometheus and Grafana for the setup method.

 Prepare a dashboard template for Prometheus from Grafana Labs.

-In the left menu, click the + icon → Dashboards → Import.
+Select the + icon in the left menu → Dashboards → Import.

-Paste the ID into the Grafana.com Dashboard field and click Load.
+Paste the ID into the Grafana.com Dashboard → Click Load.

-This is a rough summary, but this setup should allow for monitoring.
-It seems you can also configure alerts, so I’d like to try that at some point.
+I summarized this roughly, but it should allow for monitoring.
+It seems that alerts can also be set up properly, so I would like to try that eventually.